loomnetwork/loom-sdk-documentation/docs/karma.md

 Karma
 -----

-The karma module provides a way to limit Transactions on a user by user case.
+The karma module provides a way to limit Transactions.
-One user, called the oracle is given unlimited access, other users are limited in the number and timing of transactions by various karma parameters.
+Users are limited in the number and timing of transactions by various karma parameters.
+There is one user called the Oracle who has unlimited access.

 ## Installation

-To install include the karma contract in the genesis.json file when starting the chain for the first time.
+To install, include the karma contract in the genesis.json file when starting the chain for the first time.
 ```json
      {